How Invoice Finance Works in the UK 2026

 Is invoice finance a loan?

 No. Invoice finance is not a loan.
-It is the sale or pledge of your receivables (unpaid invoices) in exchange for an immediate cash advance.
-It does not appear as debt on your balance sheet in the same way a traditional loan does.
+It is the sale or assignment of your receivables (unpaid invoices) in exchange for an immediate cash advance.
+It does not appear as debt on your balance sheet in the same way a traditional loan does because the asset (the invoice) is matched by the cash advance, with the difference reflected as a small finance cost rather than an outstanding liability.

 What happens if my customer doesn't pay?

 With recourse factoring, you are responsible for repaying the advance if your customer defaults.
-With non-recourse factoring, the finance provider absorbs the bad debt (for an additional fee of 0.3-1.5% of invoice value).
-Non-recourse is recommended for peace of mind.
+With non-recourse factoring, the finance provider absorbs the bad debt for an additional fee of 0.3-1.5% of invoice value.
+Non-recourse is recommended when you have customer concentration risk or trade in a sector with high payment failure rates.
+Most UK providers offer both options.